green-party-dublin-central/nh-web/site/content/post/dcc-hendrons.md

 description: Dublin City Council's Chief Executive's Report on the Hendrons Strategic Housing Development recommends that Planning Permission be granted subject to a number of conditions set out in the report.
 This report will form part of An Bord Pleanála's decision making process.
+A decision is expected from An Bord Pleanála on 6th April 2021.
 image: img/hendrons.jpg
 attachments:
   - name: Chief Executive's Report on Hendrons Development